 The purpose of this page is analyse the problem of communication from an exploration probe called Icarus that has hopefully reached Alpha Centauri, about 4.22 light years away.
-The idea is to send a mass of information back to Earth.
+The idea is to send a mass of information back to Earth at an interstellar distance.

 I've read an article in the British Interplanetary Society magazine, of August 2107.
 It talks about bit rates of 20 Gbit/s from Alpha Centaur to Earth, using two simultaneous 10 Gbit/s carriers on different polarisations with a pair of 1 MW amplifiers and frequency of 32 GHz.
 I thought I would see what results my calculation method would give.
 A 1 km diameter antenna at Alpha Centauri and 15km diameter at Earth are suggested.
 In both cases such antennas would be in orbit near the Alpha Centauri or Earth.